 When Peter returned from Denmark, he had with him a self-portrait drawing in ink by his uncle—one that in its sharp distorted figuration bore uncanny resemblance to some of Peter’s own work.
 For It Starts with Family, Peter created 48 drawings playing off the angularity of Møgens’ piece—each drawing starting with pencil marks made from looking in the mirror.
-These 48 drawings were set beside Møgens’ drawing, creating a picture of call and response.
+These 48 drawings (see some of them here) were set beside Møgens’ drawing, creating a picture of call and response.

 To further explore the idea of “family” in the broader sense, Peter partnered with nine young people from Community Law In Action (CLIA), an organization dedicated to developing youth leaders.
 He asked them to make art honoring the person most essential to shaping them or setting them on their paths.
 The results spoke to the same truth as Peter’s art: we owe gratitude to both biological and chosen family for making us who we are.

 “In Honor of Coach Hayden” by Anthony Sykes